superdurable/iwf/docs/WorkflowState.md

 * `TimerCommand` -- Wait for a **durable timer** to fire.
-  * Note that for each timer started by a StateExecution, the scope is only valid within that StateExecution.
+  * Note that for each timer started by the commandRequest of a StateExecution, the scope is only valid within that StateExecution.
 * `InternalChannelCommand` -- Wait for a message from InternalChannel.
-  * Note that each InternalChannel's scope is within the whole WorkflowExecution(sharing across all the StateExecutions)
+  * Note that each InternalChannelCommand scopes within the StateExecution.
+However, InternalChannel is declared for the whole workflow, it’s scope is within the whole WorkflowExecution(sharing across all the StateExecutions)
 * `SignalCommand` —- Wait for a signal to be published to the workflow signal channel.
 External applications can use SignalWorkflow API to signal a workflow.
-  * Note that each SignalChannel's scope is within the whole WorkflowExecution(sharing across all the StateExecutions)
+  * Note that each SignalCommand scopes in the StateExecution.
+However, SignalChannel is declared for the whole workflow, its scope is within the whole WorkflowExecution(sharing across all the StateExecutions)

 The `waitUntil` API can return multiple commands along with a `CommandWaitingType`: